 We often choose strategies or tactics because they appeal to us, but we neglect to ask our customers what appeals to them.
 Once you are with an organization for a while, it’s easy to develop an inherent bias or make assumptions based on your own preferences.
 We often hear that research (e.g., focus groups, surveys) before the launch of a new strategic plan, logo or website is expensive.
 While this may be true, failure of a tactic or strategy can be even more expensive and lead to market confusion.

 We wholeheartedly agree with Peter Drucker: “The aim of marketing is to know and understand the customer so well the product or service (or impact) fits him and sells itself.”
 Marketing is both art and science, and it should never be driven by tactics.
 To help you with this task, we have developed the 5C’s of Nonprofit Marketing (below).

 Within the social sector, marketing strategy is even more complex as we strive to meet the preferences of multiple customers.
-The key is to find your value to the community and tell your story in a way that compels people to help make your organization’s vision a reality.
-We invite you to share how you ensure you stay connected to your long-term strategy as a social sector organization.
+The key is to find your value to the community and tell your story in a way that compels people to become ambassadors for the cause and helps you make your organization’s vision a reality.
+We invite you to share how you stay vigilant about your long-term marketing strategy as a social sector organization.